Mayurji/Machine-Learning/README.md

 ### Machine-Learning

-    Machine Learning refers to a program which is capable of learning itself and improve itself over a period of time and experience with different data point.
+    Machine Learning refers to a program which is capable of learning and improve itself over a period of time and experience with different data point.

 ### Emoji Detector using WebScraping with Python: